Metappearance: Meta-Learning for Visual Appearance Reproduction

+As the previous section has shown, \method{Meta} achieves similar quality than optimization-based approaches that take orders of magnitude more training time.
+To analyze the inner workings of Metappearance, we will next discuss a range of further properties that can be deduced from our experiments: We will ablate our learned components (\refSec{Ablations}), look at convergence of the inner and outer loop (\refSec{Convergence}), explain how Metappearance can be interpreted as model compression (\refSec{Storage}) and finally discuss how \method{Meta} can make do with much fewer input observations (\refSec{SampleEfficiency}).

-\mysection{Analysis}{Analysis} \myfigure{Comparison-FT-LR}{We compare the influence of a learned learning rate (column b) and initialization (column c).
-Cf. the main text for details.} In \refFig{Comparison-FT-LR}, we decompose the contribution of our meta-learned parameters $\metaParameters$; initialization and step-size.
+\mysubsection{Ablations}{Ablations} \myfigure{Comparison-FT-LR}{We compare the influence of a learned learning rate (column b) and initialization (column c).
+Cf. the main text for details.} We meta-learn two hyper-parameters: step size and inititalization, but which of them actually contributes to the success? \refFig{Comparison-FT-LR} looks into this question.
 In column a), we display the output of \method{General}.
-In column b), we take this as starting point and use our learned per-parameter learning rate to perform 20 ``smart'' gradient steps towards the reference.
-Evidently, this leads to inferior results, as the general model has not been trained to account for gradient steps of different magnitude.
-In column c), we use our meta-learned initialization to perform $\innerloopsteps=20$ steps of Adam optimization (learning rate multiplied by 10 for faster convergence) towards the reference.
+In column b), we take this as starting point and use our learned step size to perform $\stepCount=20$ ``smart'' gradient steps towards the reference.
+Evidently, this leads to inferior results, as the general model has been trained with a fixed, global learning rate, and hence does not know how to account for a per-parameter learning rate.
+In column c), we use our meta-learned initialization to perform $\stepCount=20$ steps of conventional Adam optimization (learning rate multiplied by 10 for faster convergence) towards the reference.
 This again leads to poor results, as our learned initialization normally is adapted through large, non-uniform gradient steps.
 During meta-training, the initialization was hence moved to a region of the objective space that is approximately equally well-suited for all tasks, but not necessarily easy to navigate with uniform gradient steps.
-Column d) shows the output of our \method{Meta}-method, where learned initialization and stepsize are used in combination.
+Column d) finally shows the output of our \method{Meta}-method, where learned initialization and step size are used in combination.
 Evidently, this outperforms all alternative configurations.

 This decay in reproduction quality shows that meta-learning really combines the best of both worlds: By optimizing for optimization directly, the outer optimizer can discover gradient paths that lead to local minima by not only moving the network weights (as would \method{General}), but also the step-size with which these weights are updated for a certain number of iterations (as in \method{Finetune}).